Edictum

 |

-v no bundle
+v no rulesets

-Deny all
+Block all

 Input Validation: First Line of Defense

-Before any contract evaluation begins, create_envelope() validates the tool call itself.
+Before any rule evaluation begins, create_envelope() validates the tool call itself.
 Tool names containing null bytes, newlines, or path separators are rejected immediately.
 This prevents injection attacks that could corrupt session keys or audit records.

 # envelope.py — create_envelope()